Xuehong-pdx/stock_checker/README.md

 # stock checker

-  This is a simple for checking selected stocks using a Dash interface.
+  This is a simple app for checking selected stocks using a Dash interface.
 Results contains information on previous closing value, current opening value, today's high and today's low for each selected stock.

 ## **Built with:**